 Here at MFCH, I am very fortunate to have a small but spectacular team working with me.
 Sarah, Ally, Alice and Molly are busy bees, handling emails and helping me organise the tours, magazine and the boxes.
 Keeping me on the straight and narrow and also helping out with some of the photography and video filming.
 But of course they both have lives outside of MFCH!

 Today this blogpost is written by Molly who loves to bake.
-She actually runs her own baking classes now and again all over France, and you can check out her other work on her blog right here and instagram for a peek into life in Alsace and her baking escapes.
+She actually runs her own baking classes in Versailles and all over France, and you can check out her other work on her blog right here and instagram for a peek into life in Versailles and her baking escapes.

 This recipe is for Springerle, traditional Christmas cookies in the Alsace area of France, where I currently live, and in Germany and Switzerland.
 The cookies are unique as they hold delicate designs from a cookie stamp making them utterly breathtaking.
 The process takes almost two days, but for many families here, it’s part of the Christmas tradition, the long wait adding to the excitement and revere.
 Each cookie is lovingly made with family, to send as gifts, or to hang on the tree.